JasonDJung/JasonDJung.github.io/index.md

 # Welcome!

 Hi, I’m **Jason Jung** 👋.
-This is my personal website built with GitHub Pages and Markdown.
+This is my personal website.

 - [About Me](about.md)
 - [Projects](projects.md)